 Rate books for the City of Stonnington are not open to the public.

-A search of the Sands & McDougall postal directories, prior to using the rate books, may save you time, by providing clues to the neighbouring properties, the names of occupants, the number of houses in a block, and street re-numberings.
-The postal directories are usually behind by a year or two, and only provide details of the occupant and not the owner or building size, but they are a useful first step, and are easy to use.
+A search of the Sands & McDougall postal directories before using the rate books may save you time by providing clues to neighbouring properties, the names of occupants, the number of houses in a block, and any street re-numberings.
+The postal directories are usually behind by a year or two and only provide details of the occupant and not the owner or building size, but they are a useful first step and are easy to use.

 Many of these directories have now been digitised and are available online.
 See the State Library of Victoria and the University of Melbourne's Melbourne History Resources.
 The complete set of postal directories (1862-1974) are available on microfiche at the Stonnington History Centre and many public libraries.

 Working with either the postal directories or the rate books, go backwards or forwards in time from the known to the unknown.
 You can progress in five or ten-year intervals until some details do not make sense, then you can fill in the gaps.